seb1080/webOneBiteAtaTime/basics/internetProtocol/IP.md

 IP suite is the standard network model and communication protocol stack used on the Internet, the IP suite is overwhelmingly the global standard for computer-to-computer communication.

+The IP suite follows a 'client/server' model, in which multiple client programs share the services of a common server progrm.

 - IP: The Internet Protocol

 - IPsec: Also know as Internet Protocol Security defines the architecture for security services for IP network traffic.

+#### TCP

+#### UDP

 ## Vocabulary